 (established 2005; formerly Vestal Writers founded in 1992)

-The group’s focus is genre novels–romance, mystery, suspense, thriller, science fiction, fantasy, or horror.
-Emphasis is on being productive writers–writing, revising, and submitting novels for traditional publication.
-Sorry, but this group doesn’t critique literary fiction, non-genre fiction, memoir, nonfiction, poetry, screenplays, plays, essays, magazine and newspaper articles, etc. This group focuses on traditional publishing rather than self-publishing.
+The group’s focus is genre novels–mystery, suspense, thriller, action-adventure, science fiction, fantasy, horror, historical, romance, etc. Emphasis is on being productive writers–writing, revising, and submitting novels for traditional publication.
+Sorry, but this group doesn’t critique literary fiction, memoir, nonfiction, poetry, screenplays, plays, essays, magazine and newspaper articles, etc. This group focuses on traditional publishing rather than self-publishing.

 The group exists solely for the purpose of learning publishable writing through critiquing.
 Critiquing, also known as workshopping, is the basis of the MFA approach.

 A successful critique group requires positive, helpful attitudes and a willingness to help yourself through giving time and energy to help others.
-When you offer suggestions on someone’s work, you’re learning how to diagnose and solve problems in your own work.
+When you offer suggestions on someone’s work, you’re learning how to diagnose and solve problems and weaknesses in your own work.